goelaryaman/goelaryaman.github.io/README.md

-Code for goelaryaman.github.io, and inspired from muan.co
+Code for goelaryaman.github.io, and taken from muan.co

 ## Technology